anandpatibandla/portfolio/README.md

 Implemented the application with the HTML5, CSS3, JavaScript, ReactJS, AJAX, Redux, JAVA 8 features, Spring Framework, Spring Boot ,RESTful webservices, Hibernate emphasizing security through Spring Security, OAuth2.0.
 Created reusable React components, including functional and class-based components, to enhance modularity and efficiency in the application.
 Built and maintained SPAs using React Router to enable smooth navigation and state management across different views without full-page reloads.
-Utilized React’s state and props to efficiently manage and bind data retrieved from APIs to the view, enabling dynamic and interactive user interfaces.
+Utilized React’s state and props to efficiently manage and bind data retrieved from -APIs to the view, enabling dynamic and interactive user interfaces.
 Implemented the ReactJS lifecycle methods with the ES6+ features under class components using babel, webpack and React hooks(like ‘useState’, ‘useEffect’, ‘useContext’ etc) in functional components to manage state and side effects.
 Created and configured the Redux store, defined actions, and wrote reducers to manage state changes, ensuring a centralized and predictable state management system.
 Replaced local component state with Redux for better state consistency and reduced complexity, leading to more maintainable and scalable state management.